 Even though I don’t edit my interviews for good interview podcast anymore, I still listen to each one after it airs to hear what I could have done better.

 When you listen to your interviews, you’ll discover opportunities for questions you wish you’d asked that you can ask in other interviews.
 You’ll also get a lot of ideas for things you could write about.

 Your interview style isn’t something you can figure out at the start.
-It’s something that emerges every time you conduct a podcast interview.
-Pay attention to what your guests say or those podcast episodes that resonate with your listener.
+It’s something that emerges every time you conduct a first podcast episode or interview.
+Pay attention to what your past guests say or those podcast episodes that resonate with your listener.
 Find out what they have in common and integrate those elements into each of your interviews.